 In a bathroom of big proportions, freestanding pieces can be transformational.
 ‘It really creates the feeling of a living space that happens to have some elements of a bathroom in it, which feels incredibly luxurious,’ says Irene.

-She suggests choices like freestanding vanity units, armoires, consoles and tallboys as well as linen baskets.
+She suggests freestanding bathroom vanity ideas such as units, armoires, consoles and tallboys as well as linen baskets.
 You might want to add seating and side tables, too, if the bathroom has generous enough dimensions.

 By Ailis Brennan •